 Are you just starting your happiness journey?

-Even if you’ve been on the happiness path for a while, building a foundation that helps you accelerate your growth means that you can be happier sooner than you think!
+Even if you’ve been on the path of happiness for a while, building a foundation that helps accelerate your growth means you can be happier sooner than you think!

-When I graduated with my doctorate, I had no idea what to do next.
-My mentor and I had planned to do some work together, but she passed away unexpectedly just a few weeks after graduation.
-I had my own cancer treatment coming up at the end of that month.
-The plan was to give myself a month to recover.
+I had no idea what to do when I graduated with my doctorate.
+My mentor and I planned to work together, but she passed away unexpectedly just a few weeks after graduation.
+I had my cancer treatment coming up at the end of that month.
+The plan was to give me a month to recover.
 I couldn’t be around my kids while I was radioactive, so a bit of time was needed.
 The reality was that I needed to go back to work.
-At the same time it was difficult to be positive – quasi requirements for a coach – when so much of my own life was mired in grief and disappointment.
+At the same time, it was challenging to be positive – quasi requirements for a coach – when so much of my own life was mired in grief and disappointment.

 My experience probably doesn’t surprise you.
-To grow something sustainable, you have to start with the basics—and this is also true for learning happiness.
+To grow something sustainable, you must start with the basics, which is also valid for learning happiness.
 We can make it easier for ourselves to build happiness when we choose supportive habits as the foundation.
 Here’s how to get started.

 Get a Quick Win with Something Easy and Fun

-Researchers believe that some happiness habits are easier to build than others.
-So rather than starting with whatever happiness habit is currently the most popular—meditation or self-care —you’re better off starting with habits that are easier or more fun.
+Researchers believe that some happiness habits are more accessible to build than others.
+So rather than starting with whatever happiness habit is currently the most popular—meditation or self-care —you’re better off starting with more straightforward or fun habits.

 The broaden-and-build theory suggests that experiencing positive emotions broadens your mindset and builds your psychological, intellectual, and social resources, allowing you to benefit more from your experiences.

-By starting with easy or fun practices, you may be able to get a jumpstart in happiness and boost your sense of self-efficacy that propels you forward in the happiness-building process.
-And luckily, now there are lots of these easier-starter activities online.
+By starting with easy or fun practices, you may get a jumpstart in happiness and boost your sense of self-efficacy that propels you forward in the happiness-building process.
+Luckily, there are lots of these easier-starter activities online now.

-One study showed that people who felt more positive emotion in the beginning of a happiness program reported greater improvements at the end.
-By going after the simpler and easier parts of happiness, you can build up reserves of confidence and good feelings that may help you tackle the trickier skills later.
+One study showed that people who felt more positive emotions at the beginning of a happiness program reported more significant improvements at the end.
+By going after the more straightforward and accessible parts of happiness, you can build confidence and good feelings that may help you tackle the trickier skills later.

 Which Habits Are Easy to Start With?